Timardo/ForgeKit/README.md

  - Add all Bukkit classes ✔
  - Add all CraftBukkit classes ✔
  - Resolve all mapping stuff and mark errors as TODO ✔
- - Create AT (Access Transformer) file for all fields/methods Bukkit changes to public/non-final <- Current Goal
+ - Create AT (Access Transformer) file for all fields/methods Bukkit changes to public/non-final ✔
- - Implement all (needed) methods and fields and remap them with some JarRemapper (including reflection!)
+ - Implement all (needed) methods and fields and remap them with some JarRemapper (including reflection!) **<- Current Goal**
  - Some ASM hook with which the ForgeKit would patch base MC classes to be compatible with Bukkit (the least possible amount)
  - Make this actually buildable
  - Get high because it's just not goddamn possible